ybabts/EAV/README.md

 ## Fetching User Data

-This example shows that with EaV approach, we can easily control the flow of the system.
-If the cache retrieval fails, we try the primary DB.
-If that fails too, we try the backup DB.
-And if all fails, we return an error stating that all methods failed.
-With each failure, we also capture the specific error message that can give insights on why that particular method failed.
+In this example, we demonstrate how the Errors as Values (EaV) approach can provide greater control over the system's flow.
+If retrieving the cache fails, we attempt to access the primary DB.
+If this also fails, we turn to the backup DB.
+If all attempts fail, we return an error message indicating that all methods have failed.
+Each failure is also accompanied by a specific error message that can provide insights into why that particular method failed.

 ```ts
 type User = {